 The A-line dress was very different – the bodice was very narrow, but the dress was shaped just like an A with a full pleated skirt and undefined waist.

-The Y-line went back to the classic Dior silhouette with a fitted sheath, and an added large pointed collar and sleeves.
+The Y-line went back to the classic Dior silhouette with a fitted sheath, an added large pointed collar, and sleeves.

 Now that you know a little bit about the different variations of 1950s sheath dresses, you won’t be able to look at a pencil or wiggle dress quite the same.
 I enjoy seeing the details on dresses in the 1950s and guessing what Dior line inspired the design.
 It’s a little game to make your next vintage ’50s shopping trip a little more fun.